I-am-me/BigBox/README.md

 Things to watch out for :
 - Motor direction
 - Axis limits
-- E-steps (if you have a different extruder)
--

 I am not responsible for any damages or harm cause by the use of this firmware.